knative/func/docs/guides/developers_tutorial.md

 func create -l node -t http
 ```

-You can also create a Quarkus, SpringBoog, Python or a Golang project by providing
+You can also create a Quarkus, SpringBoot, Python or a Golang project by providing
 `quarkus`, `springboot`, `python` or `go` respectively to the `-l` flag.
 To create a project with a template for CloudEvents, provide `events` to the `-t` flag.